6 Ways Fulfilled by Merchant Listings Can Help You Crush It On Amazon

 Yeah, yeah, I know you see other people in that picture, but that was during the time we were selling hoverboards, and I needed help.
 The rest of the time I was shipping phone cases.
 I had a bagging machine that allowed me to pack and ship 7 orders a minute by myself!

 I’ve also been very vocal about the benefits of dual-listing your products as FBM and FBA.
-So, far, it seems like very few sellers have adopted that strategy.
+So far, it seems like very few sellers have adopted that strategy.
 Recently, it’s become a hot topic due to what’s been happening with the coronavirus pandemic.

 In this post, I’m going to outline 6 of the ways that having FBM listings can help you not only during this weird time we’re living in right now, but throughout the year as well.

-1. Dual-listing your products can (in my experience) increase your sales by 2-5% or more.
+This can (in my experience) increase your sales by 2-5% or more.

 Believe it or not, there’s still a percentage of the US population who doesn’t have Amazon Prime.
 If they’re shopping on Amazon, they’ll be charged an extra shipping fee from Amazon to get an FBA item.